openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-4/04-cgroups.md

 sleep 3
 for i in $(podman ps | grep sleep | awk '{print $1}' | grep [0-9]); do find /sys/fs/cgroup/ | grep $i; done`{{execute}}

-Notice how each contianerized process is put into its own cgroup by the container engine.
+Notice how each containerized process is put into its own cgroup by the container engine.
 This is quite convenient, similar to sVirt.